replicate/cog-safe-push/README.md

 Safely push a Cog model version by making sure it works and is backwards-compatible with previous versions.

+> [!TIP]
+> Check out our [guide to building a CI/CD pipeline for your model](https://replicate.com/docs/guides/continuous-model-deployment), which includes a step-by-step walkthrough of how to use this tool.

 ## Prerequisites

 1. Set the `ANTHROPIC_API_KEY` and `REPLICATE_API_TOKEN` environment variables.